Fractional Topology in Interacting 1D Superconductors: Introduction

 The extensions beyond non-interacting chains are plentiful and there is a lot of ground to cover.
-In this paper we focus in particular on deepening our understanding of the \emph{DCI} phase, its link to fractional topology as well as the effects of an inter-wire hopping amplitude $t_{\bot}$ on the phase diagram found in \cite{Herviou_2016}.
-We first propose in Section \ref{sec:Cherns} topological invariants for the one-dimensional superconducting Kitaev chains, which by mapping onto the Bloch sphere are found to be direct analogs of the TKNN invariant \cite{TKNN}.
-We show that these numbers, defined through two-point correlation functions, can be extended to two or more wires and that they remain powerful tools to study the topological phases of coupled wires also in the presence of interactions.
+In this paper we focus in particular on deepening our understanding of the DCI phase, its link to fractional topology as well as the effects of an inter-wire hopping amplitude $t_{\bot}$ on the phase diagram found in \cite{Herviou_2016}.
+We first propose in Sec. \ref{sec:Cherns} topological invariants for the one-dimensional superconducting Kitaev chains, which by mapping onto the Bloch sphere are found to be direct analogs of the TKNN invariant \cite{TKNN}.
+We show that these quantities, defined through two-point correlation functions, can be extended to two or more wires and that they remain powerful tools and topological markers to study the phases of coupled wires also in the presence of interactions.
 We evaluate these correlation functions using Density Matrix Renormalization Group (DMRG) calculations \cite{PhysRevLett.69.2863,PhysRevB.48.10345, Schollw_ck_2011}.
-In Section \ref{sec:DCI}, we review the regions in the phase diagram of two interacting superconducting wires \cite{Herviou_2016}.
-We present an approach to understanding the underlying quantum field theory (QFT) of both the single and double critical Ising (\emph{DCI}) phases \cite{Herviou_2016} in terms of chiral bulk modes.
-Then, in Section \ref{sec:Fractional}, we show with DMRG calculations that our topological invariants take on fractional values of $C = 1/2$ in the \emph{DCI} phase, which establishes a clear link between the topological phases of two interacting Bloch spheres \cite{Hutchinson_2021}.
-Furthermore, we argue that this also strenghtens the notion that the DCI phase is, in fact, described by two $c = 1/2$ critical models per wire where now $c$ refers to the central charge \cite{PhysRevLett.56.746, tsvelik_2003, Bosonization_and_strongly, itzykson_drouffe_1989} of the model. \\
+In Sec. \ref{subsec:sw_critical_theory}, we elaborate on the $C=1/2$ topological invariant(s) associated with the critical theory of the Majorana fermions at the topological quantum phase transition for one Kitaev wire, and we establish a relation with the Bloch sphere.
+In Sec. \ref{sec:DCI}, we first review briefly the regions in the phase diagram of two interacting superconducting wires \cite{Herviou_2016}.
+We present an approach to understanding the underlying quantum field theory (QFT) of both the single and double critical Ising (DCI) phases \cite{Herviou_2016} in terms of chiral bulk modes, intimately related to the critical theory of a single Kitaev wire.
+Then, in Sec. \ref{sec:Fractional}, we show with DMRG calculations that our topological markers take on fractional values of $C = 1/2$ in the DCI phase, which establishes a clear link between the topological phases of two interacting Bloch spheres \cite{Hutchinson_2021}.
+Furthermore, we argue that this also strengthens the notion that the DCI phase is described by two $c = 1/2$ critical models per wire where now $c$ refers to the central charge \cite{PhysRevLett.56.746, tsvelik_2003, Bosonization_and_strongly, itzykson_drouffe_1989} of the model. \\